-- A. No air conditioning, heating or HVAC units of any type are permitted in any window of a dwelling or in other buildings located on a lot. - B. Additional HVAC units as part of a home addition must be included in the ARC application. - C. HVAC units must be installed behind the front plane of the house. - D. HVAC units may be enclosed by a two-sided L-shaped lattice structure if an approved fence does not already enclose them.
+- A. No air conditioning, heating or HVAC units of any type are permitted in any window of a dwelling or in other buildings located on a lot. - B. Additional HVAC units as part of a home addition must be included in the ARC application. - C. HVAC units must be installed behind the front plane of the house. - D. HVAC units may be enclosed by a two-sided L-shaped structure if an approved fence does not already enclose them.
 The structure is to be no wider than necessary to hide the HVAC unit and at least as tall as, but no taller than 4 inches taller than the HVAC unit.
-The lattice structure is intended to shield HVAC units from view and the size of the structure should be consistent with that use.
+The structure is intended to shield HVAC units from view and the size of the structure should be consistent with that use.
 It is not to be used to store other items.
-The framing of the lattice structure may be constructed from natural, white, or stained wood or a wood-looking composite material.
-The lattice can be white or brown PVC, or natural or stained wood.
-The lattice-grid opening size (hole size) should be 2.875 sq inches. - E. Natural structures such as small trees or bushes may also be used to shield HVAC units from street view.
+The framing of the structure may be constructed from natural, white, or stained wood or a wood-looking composite material.
+The material used for the panels may be wood, PVC or lattice and must be white or brown PVC, or natural or stained wood.
+Lattice-grid opening size (hole size) should be 2.875 sq inches. - E. Natural structures such as small trees or bushes may also be used to shield HVAC units from street view.
 Dimensions of the bushes and trees should also be in the same dimension as the lattice structure detailed in the above in part D.